Jacksun84/cordova-plugin-change-displayname/README.md

 ### [16-01-2026]

-The plugin hook for android was updated to be compatible with OutSystems MABS12 (released on December 2025).
+The hook for android was updated to be compatible with OutSystems MABS12 (released on December 2025).